 Calçots & Romesco Sauce

-One of the most addictive sauces served with barbecued Spanish Calçots
+One of the most addictive sauces served with barbecued Calçots

-The wife and I developed an addiction to romesco sauce & calçots at Barrafina Soho a few years back.
-Romesco is one of the most delicious things to come out of Spain; a balance of roasted peppers, nuts, olive oil and vinegar that is just pure umami.
+We developed an addiction to romesco sauce & calçots at Barrafina Soho a few years back.
+Romesco is one of the most delicious things to come out of Spain; a balance of roasted peppers, nuts, olive oil and vinegar that is unbelievably addictive.

-Calçots, a special Spanish not-leek, not-onion scallion that only appears for a 6 month window in the year, have eluded us at home for a long time.
+Calçots, a special Catalan kind-of-leek, not-onion scallion that only appears for a short window in the year, have eluded us at home for a long time.

-There are 100s of romesco sauce recipes out there on the Internet, but the instructions below make the sauce how I remember it tasting the first time I had it.
+Technically it's not quite Romesco that's eaten at a calçotada, but it's pretty close.
+There are 100s of romesco recipes out there on the Internet, but the instructions below make the sauce how I remember it tasting the first time I had it, and I've been making this way ever since.

 Warning: anyone who eats it will be back for more.
 So hide it.